How is postural orthostatic tachycardia syndrome (POTS) treated?

 - Low blood pressure is below 90/60.
 Blood pressure logging that reveal low blood pressure readings can be helpful for POTS treatment.

 Exercise and physical activity are key to managing POTS.
 Here are important things to know as you undergo an exercise program such as cardiac rehab, as well as other physical activities.
 Talk with your healthcare provider for specific instructions on these exercises.

 - Isometric exercises involve contracting your muscles without actually moving your body.
 Isometrics squeeze the muscle and push the blood back toward the heart.
 They are simple to do and can be done lying in bed or seated in a comfortable chair.
-It is a good idea to do these in bed before getting up to prepare your body for sitting and standing
+It's a good idea to do these in bed before getting up to prepare your body for sitting and standing.

 - Simple yoga with focusing on breathing may help reduce POTS symptoms.